Triplethreat36/crypt-/Research.md

 Moodboaard

 ![IMG_6038](https://github.com/user-attachments/assets/0d08083d-041a-4178-92d2-6795a2386dca)
-so this cosept moodboard contains the entrance of the first image, the hall way of the skuls of the 2nd and 5th. the hallway of the 4
+so this cosept moodboard contains the entrance of the first image, the hall way of the skuls of the 2nd and 5th. the hallway of the 4 and the stone coffins of the 3rd.